-Overview Ninth Period runs Tuesday - Friday from 4:15 p.m. to 5:30 p.m., and will begin on Tuesday, September 4, 2018.
+Overview Ninth Period runs Tuesday through Friday from 4:15pm to 5:30pm.
 There is no Ninth Period Program on Mondays-only a waiting room.

-Waiting Room and Activity Area If a student is waiting for a ride, they will wait in one of two designated areas, namely the waiting room and the activity room.
+Waiting Room and Activity Area If a student is waiting for a ride, they will wait in one of two designated areas, namely the waiting room or the activity room.
 The locations of these areas are to be determined and will be staffed.
 Students must remain in these areas until their ride has arrived.